isomerpages/cpf-workfare/_faqs/Workfare Income Supplement (WIS).md

 				 <li class="Numbering" style="font-size:17px"><details><summary><b><font color="#009427">When can I receive the Workfare Income Supplement (WIS) Scheme payment after making the required MediSave contributions?</font></b></summary>
 We will assess your eligibility for Workfare Income Supplement (WIS) in the month after you have made your MediSave contributions in full.
 You will receive an SMS notification and/or letter at the end of the assessment month on the WIS payment details if you are eligible.<br><br></details></li>
 				 <li class="Numbering" style="font-size:17px"><details><summary><b><font color="#009427">How do I stop receiving hardcopy notifications for the Workfare Income Supplement scheme?</font></b></summary>
-If you wish to receive notifications of your Workfare Income Supplement (WIS) payouts by SMS rather than hardcopy letters, please log in to the <a href="https://www.govpayouts.gov.sg/wf/workfare/login" class="hyperlink">Workfare Portal</a> with your Singpass and opt-in to SMS at “Notification”.<br><br></details></li>
+If you wish to receive notifications of your Workfare Income Supplement (WIS) payments by SMS rather than hardcopy letters, please log in to the <a href="https://www.govpayouts.gov.sg/wf/workfare/login" class="hyperlink">Workfare Portal</a> with your Singpass and opt-in to SMS at “Notification”.<br><br></details></li>
 		<li class="Numbering" style="font-size:17px"><details><summary><b><font color="#009427">
 			How do I adjust my net trade income (NTI) for the Workfare Income Supplement scheme?</font></b></summary>
 If you have previously declared your net trade income (NTI) to the Inland Revenue Authority of Singapore (IRAS), please call them at 1800-356 8300 if you wish to adjust your NTI for your Workfare Income Supplement scheme (WIS).<br>